salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 print("")
 \endcode

-In the third step, we use the `imp_sampcon select_good` tool to filter each snapshot, according to the median value determined previously.
+In the third step, we use the `imp_sampcon select_good` tool to filter each snapshot, according to the median value determined in the previous step.
 More information on `imp_sampcon` is available in the [actin tutorial](https://integrativemodeling.org/tutorials/actin/).

 \code{.py}
 # 3 calling general_rule_filter_independent_samples